Master the Art of Installing Luxury Door Hardware

 Module 7 - Router accessories.

-Flush cut bits vs plunge cut bits with copy rings.
+Flush trim bits vs plunge cut bits with copy rings.

 Router accessories you will need to have.